koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 Ok, It's time to imeplement a custom renderer!

-At first, we have to install `react-reconcier` package from npm.
+First, we have to install `react-reconciler` package from npm.
 -->

 # react-reconciler